melezhik/sparrow/README.md

 ## setup sparrow plugin list

-In case you want to play with community plugins - nothing to do - sparrow plugins list already here.
+In case you want to play with community plugins - nothing to do - sparrow plugins list is already here.

 In case you want add some private plugins: